gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

 Parsing for the rest of the qualifiers.
 SILGen will not be modified at this stage.

-4. The `load_borrow` and `end_borrow` instructions will be created.
-These will only have SIL, IRGen, Serialization, SIL Printing, and SIL Parsing support added.

 5. A pass called the "OwnershipModelEliminator" will be implemented.
 It will blow up all `load`, `store` instructions with non `*::Unqualified` ownership into their constituant ARC operations and `*::Unqualified` `load`, `store`